 Implementing a Learning Acceleration Plan

-As educators plan how they will address unfinished learning this fall, research from TNTP (The New Teacher Project) shows that they should forgo the traditional remedies of remediation and intervention in favor of a strategy known as learning acceleration.
+As educators plan how they will address unfinished learning, research from TNTP (The New Teacher Project) shows that they should forgo the traditional remedies of remediation and intervention in favor of a strategy known as learning acceleration.

 Krista Lasky, one of Edmentum’s elementary K–5 virtual teachers and EdOptions Academy Teachers of the Year, shared some of her insights about learning acceleration.
 Krista provided tips and tricks that have led her to success.